 Insect Conservation & Pangolins

-My daughter and I also created one of the pictures here to mark World Pangolin Day for ourselves yesterday on 16th February.
+My daughter and I also created one of the pictures here to mark World Pangolin Day on 16th February.
 I drew it, and she coloured it all in.
-The rolled up pangolin sun is a posture they use in self-defence, but in fact it actually makes them easier to pick up and steal.
-Let's not allow the sun go down on pangolins either, it’s gesturing.
+The rolled-up pangolin sun is a posture they use in self-defence, but in fact, it makes it easier for them to be picked up and therefore, taken way.
+The picture is suggesting the idea that we don't want the sun to go down on pangolins.